jarmo/candalf/README.md

 # Candalf

-Candalf is a server wizard with can-do attitude!
+Candalf is a server wizard with a can-do attitude!
 He can cast spells on your systems to make them turn into what you love.